 - Whisk eggs together in small bowl

-- Add sweetener of choice, milk, vanilla and coconut oil to whisked eggs
+- Add sweetener of choice, vanilla and coconut oil to whisked eggs

-- Fill 12-18 (depending on desired size) prepared muffin sheet (cups or sprayed with non-stick spray)
+- Fill prepared muffin tray (cups or sprayed with non-stick spray)

 - Bake for 18-20 minutes or until golden and toothpick comes out clean